What to Do When Your Account Manager Quits Unexpectedly

 - As soon as your internal team is notified, contact affected customers with the news.
 Right from the start and throughout the process of replacing their account manager, keep them in the loop.
 This includes any temporary plans for a replacement.
 Be as transparent as possible without divulging “inside only” company details.

 Whomever you hire to take on a departing manager’s accounts will need to “own” their predecessor’s clients, whether their appointment is temporary or permanent.
 So, as dire as the situation may feel, take a breath, work with your staffing agency as needed, and hire for reliability and loyalty, as well as the necessary market knowledge and interpersonal skills.

 - Is there a current employee you could reassign clients to, at least for the short term?
 If so, perhaps you both can “try it on for size” and determine whether or not to make it a permanent hire.
 In the meantime, you can backfill with a temp to pick up the existing employee’s work.

 - Keep those communication lines open.
 For instance, keep other team members apprised and reassure them that a permanent move is forthcoming.
 This prevents people from becoming overly stressed, burned out, or concerned about their job security.

 Looking For A New Employee?

 It’s never easy to lose a good employee.
 But when the inevitable occurs, it helps to have the right staffing agency on board, ready to step up to the plate on a moment’s notice.
-For over a decade, Frontline Source Group has served as a valuable staffing resource for businesses across the country, providing direct-hire, temporary and temp-to-hire services in IT, HR, oil and gas, engineering, administration, accounting and finance, customer service and healthcare.
+For over a decade, Frontline Source Group has served as a valuable staffing resource for businesses across the country, providing direct-hire, contract and contract-to-hire services in IT, HR, oil and gas, engineering, administration, accounting & finance, customer service and more.
 Read our related posts or contact us today to learn more.